EzeSosa/f5pi-backend/README.md

   4. Run the project: `gradle run`  /  `gradle bootRun`
   5. Test the API using Postman or another HTTP client at `http://localhost:8080`

+Notice that since we are using MySQL, you should create your own database and configure it on [application.yaml](src/main/resources/application.yaml).

 ## Documentation

 You can check the diagrams [here](https://drive.google.com/file/d/1Xlo026uR5pw-gH_z2-L-rMYFmXvMW0xo/).